adrianoggm/TFM-Federated-learning-on-edge-nodes/docs/Bibliography.md

 This bibliography compiles the articles reviewed on Internet of Things in Healthcare, with a focus on system sensor architectures and security considerations.

 ## Reviewed Literature
+We took into account literature reviews from  2020-2025 5 years and datasets from 2010 to todays date.
 ### References
 1.- Article that makes a literature overview about the different sensors, architectures, and security concerns on IoTHealth systems.